usa0ri/OMELET/README.md

 + `saori/rstan:cmd`

-  This docker image is to run R console without running RStudio Server (based on `rocker/r-ver:3.6.1`).
+  This docker image is used to run R console without running RStudio Server (based on `rocker/r-ver:3.6.1`).
 You can use this image to perform parameter estimation of several models in one computer.
 Dockerfile is provided in `docker_files_for_rstan/saori_rstan_cmd/Dockerfile`.

   To get `saori/rstan:cmd`: